some100/RSDKv5-Decompilation/README.md

 * Added various other backends to windows aside from the usual DirectX 9 backends

 ## If you are here for Sonic Mania:
 You have the option of building RSDKv5 alongside Mania in [the Sonic Mania Decompilation repo](https://github.com/RSDKModding/Sonic-Mania-Decompilation).
+For web builds, please use [my fork](https://github.com/some100/Sonic-Mania-Decompilation) instead.

 # How to Build